apache/apisix-dashboard/docs/deploy-with-docker.md

 $ docker ps -a
 ```

-If the container `apisix-dashboard` is ok, access `http://127.0.0.1:8080` to use the dashboard with a frontend GUI, where the default username and password are `admin`.
+If the container `apisix-dashboard` is ok, visit `http://127.0.0.1:8080` to use the dashboard with GUI, where the default username and password are `admin`.

 4. Stop the Dashboard